ianBBB/hello-world/README.md

 # hello-world
 memory on working with suppositories
-Time waits for no man.
+Time waits for no woman.
+The doctor is coming.